The baby name Margot peaked back in the 1930s and 40s, but has risen even higher today.

 The name appears in Evelyn Waugh’s 1928 novel Decline and Fall; Nicole Kidman played the title character in 2007’s Margot at the Wedding.

-Robbie might deserve credit for the name’s recent rise – and our tendency to use the -t spelling.
+Robbie likely deserves credit for the name’s resurgence – and our tendency to use the -t spelling.

-The o-ending helps, as does the name’s nickname-proof style and vaguely French sensibility.
+Credit the upbeat o-ending, the name’s nickname-proof style, and vaguely French sensibility.
 It feels classic, but creative; traditional, but still daring.
+The baby name Margot is smart, sophisticated, and high-energy, and the kind of name that wears well across a lifetime.

-It’s more popular than ever today, a stylish possibility for parents seeking a fresh and modern name with history galore.
+It’s more popular than ever today, a stylish possibility for parents seeking a modern name with history galore.

 About Abby Sandel